10 Blind Snakes Around The World

 Source: iNaturalist user Toby – CC BY 4.0

-Rena humilis has no fangs, and no venom.
+The western thread snake has no fangs, and no venom.
 Its eyes are shrivelled, and capable of perceiving only basic changes in light intensity.
-But Rena humilis isn’t completely feeble.
-It has the advantage of a thick skull, which aids its burrowing quest, a quest which never ends, for western threadsnakes are dependent on underground termites for their meals.
-They’re naturally averse to being exposed on the surface for too long, just as a human is naturally averse to standing outside in the rain naked, an automatic reaction.
+But this species isn’t completely feeble.
+It has the advantage of a thick skull, which aids in its burrowing quests, a quest which normally leads them to their main food source: termites.

 4 Beak-nosed worm snake